buglabs/bugswarm-renesas/readme.markdown

 Pseudocode for the firmware:

 1. Check status of switches.
-If SW1 is held down, enter Gainspan web demo.
+If SW1 and SW3 are held down, enter Gainspan web demo.
 If SW2 is held down, enter web provisioning mode
 1. Initialize hardware and read wireless AP data from nonvolatile storage.
 If no SSID has been saved, enter web provisioning mode
 1. Read wifi MAC address and execute API call to swarm server.
 Swarm credentials will be created if the device is new, and then returned.
 1. If Swarm credentials could not be retreived from server, use default ID of "UnknownDevice".